IvanVnucec/predlozak-za-diplomski-zavrsni-ili-seminarski-rad/README.md

 the console.
 To add certain unknown word (aka to disable spellcheck warnings), append it to the `dictionary.txt` file located in the root dir.
 The `dictionary.txt` file contains user defined words.
+Also, user can run Interactive spellchecking with `make interactive_spellcheck`.
+In this mode it is a little bit easier to work with spellchecking because the spellchecking tool is providing you with numerous word suggestions for every typo.
 Be aware that the `dictionary.txt` must follow format where at the top of the file must be header like this:
 ```